DHRUVKHANDELWAL00/CANVS_api_sktecher/README.md

 ## 🦄 Features

-Here's what you can do with NinjaSketch:
+Here's what you can do with SketchBook:

 - **Choose a Tool**: You have pencils, lines, rectangles, and text tools.
 Pick one and start creating.